Nainish-Rai/hirefit-resume-tailor/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Testing Phase 2

+1. Upload a `.docx` resume file using the web interface
+2. Check the server console logs to see:
+   - Original bullet point extracted from the 10th paragraph
+   - AI-rewritten version optimized for the hardcoded job description
+3. Download the file (unchanged in Phase 2 - modification happens in Phase 3)

+## Tech Stack

+- **Framework**: Next.js 15 with App Router
+- **AI**: Google Gemini API via @google/genai SDK
+- **File Processing**: JSZip for .docx parsing
+- **Styling**: Tailwind CSS
+- **Language**: TypeScript

 ## Learn More